Lionheart Amiga 1993

 Lionheart requires an Amiga with 512K of RAM, was distributed on 4x 3.5" 880kB DD diskettes and installs to hard disk drive via hd-install.

-Criticism of Lionheart:
+Criticism of Lionheart

-- No timing of levels or scoring kept
+- No timing of levels or scoring kept (lack of competition).

-- Reminds me of ThunderCats of 1985, not Robert E. Howard's Conan of 1932
+- "Cat people": Reminds me of ThunderCats of 1985, not Robert E. Howard's Conan of 1932.

-- Scene composition is too samey
+- Scene composition is too samey: too lush and rich, not raw and gritty.

-- The story is generic and the writing is not noteworthy
+- The story is generic and the writing is not noteworthy.

-- The music is not memorable and the sound effects lack punch
+- The music is not memorable and the sound effects lack punch.

-- If not installed to HDD diskettes need to be swapped often; sometimes, just before bosses
+- If not installed to HDD diskettes need to be swapped often; sometimes, just before bosses.

 Indexes: